andrasq/qlogger/README.md

 can annotate it with timestamp, loglevel, hostname, etc., or serialize objects for export.
 Writers deliver the strings to their detaination.

+Newline delimited text is a universally compatible, easy to scan, and very very fast way to stream and process data.

 Writers can be added to write to file, send over TCP/IP, send to syslog, etc.
-The strings can be modified in flight by filters, which will write the altered string.
+The messages can be modified in flight by filters, causing the altered message to be written.
 Common filters would be to add a timestap and the message loglevel.
 Writers and filters must be configured explicitly, there is no default.

-QLogger exports a simplified subset of the traditional logging methods: error, info, and debug.
-Each log message is appended to the logfile as a newline terminated string.

-Newline delimited text is a universally compatible, easy-to-parse and very very fast way to stream and process data.
+Each logger supports multiple filters and multiple writers.

+Qlogger exports the full set of the `syslog(2)` log reporting levels, from emerg() to debug():

+    #define LOG_EMERG       0       /* system is unusable */
+    #define LOG_ALERT       1       /* action must be taken immediately */
+    #define LOG_CRIT        2       /* critical conditions */
+    #define LOG_ERR         3       /* error conditions */
+    #define LOG_WARNING     4       /* warning conditions */
+    #define LOG_NOTICE      5       /* normal but significant condition */
+    #define LOG_INFO        6       /* informational */
+    #define LOG_DEBUG       7       /* debug-level messages */QLogger.ERROR = 3;

 Points to keep in mind when using logfiles for general-purpose data transport:
   - the logfile might have multiple writers and unix writes are not atomic,